Get Involved with FIC!

 Subscribe to Communities magazine

-Communities magazine is your source for news and ideas from the world of community living.
-Each quarterly issue includes updates to our famous Directory and ads for communities seeking people and people seeking communities, along with a lively selection of articles on topics relevant to life in community.
+Communities magazine is your source for news and ideas from the worlds of community living and cooperative culture, whether in or outside of intentional community.
+Each quarterly issue includes ads for communities seeking people and people seeking communities, along with a lively selection of articles on topics relevant to intentional community living and cooperation in all its forms.
 Are you currently picking up your copy of Communities from a bookstore?
 Please get involved with FIC by buying a subscription instead so that your support can go more directly to FIC.

 Sell the Communities Directory